-The Division of Behavioral Health, as part of Nebraska DHHS, coordinates with NEMA, the American Red Cross, and other ESF-6 partners to provide for the immediate and short term behavioral health and spiritual care needs of disaster victims, families of victims and responders.
-Responsibilities are the same as those described in the Nebraska State Emergency Operations Plan ESF-8, Health and Medical.
+As part of Nebraska DHHS, the Division of Behavioral Health coordinates with NEMA, the American Red Cross, and other ESF-6 partners to provide for the immediate and short term behavioral health needs of disaster victims, families of victims and responders.
+Responsibilities are the same as those described in the Nebraska State Emergency Operations Plan ESF-8, health and medical.